HafizBkr/DSA_SORTS/README.md

 Implementation:

+    File: mergesort/merge_sort.go

+Test File:

-  File: merge_sort.go
+    File: mergesort/merge_sort_test.go

-    Usage:
+Test Usage:

-    go run merge_sort.go
+    go test ./mergesort -run TestMergeSort

 5. Quick Sort

-Quick sort is a divide and conquer algorithm that picks an element as pivot and partitions the array around the pivot.
+Quick sort is a divide and conquer algorithm that picks an element as a pivot and partitions the array around the pivot.

 Implementation:

+    File: quicksort/quick_sort.go

+Test File:

-  File: quick_sort.go
+    File: quicksort/quick_sort_test.go

-    Usage:
+Test Usage:

-    go run quick_sort.go
+    go test ./quicksort -run TestQuickSort

-Running the Examples
+Running the Tests

-Each sorting algorithm is implemented in a separate Go file.
-To run an example, navigate to the directory containing the file and use the go run command as shown in each section above.
+Each sorting algorithm is implemented in a separate Go file, and corresponding tests are provided to verify their correctness.
+To run the tests for all the algorithms, navigate to the root directory of the project and use the following command:

+go test ./...

 Contributing

 Contributions and improvements are welcome!
 If you have any suggestions or find issues, please feel free to open an issue or submit a pull request.